leonardobora/validai-proex-2025/replit.md

 ## Overview

-ValidaÍ is a full-stack web application designed for fact-checking and news verification.
+ValidaÍ is a full-stack web application designed for fact-checking and news verification, specifically targeting Brazilian adults 30+ with limited digital literacy.
 The system combines a modern React frontend with a robust Express.js backend to provide real-time analysis of news content and information.
-The application integrates with external APIs (Perplexity AI and Firecrawl) to perform comprehensive fact-checking using AI-powered analysis and web scraping capabilities.
+The application integrates with Perplexity AI Sonar API for AI-powered fact-checking analysis and includes innovative political bias visualization of news sources.

-The system allows users to submit either text content or URLs for verification, processes the information through AI analysis, and returns structured results with confidence levels, source citations, and detailed explanations.
-It's built with TypeScript throughout for type safety and includes a comprehensive UI component library based on shadcn/ui.
+The system allows users to submit either text content or URLs for verification, processes the information through AI analysis, and returns structured results with confidence levels, source citations, detailed explanations, and a political spectrum analysis of sources (inspired by Ground News).
+Each source is automatically classified as Left/Center/Right based on a comprehensive database of Brazilian media outlets.
+It's built with TypeScript throughout for type safety and includes an accessible UI component library based on shadcn/ui.

 ## User Preferences